Post No.: 0145

 We are carbon-based, we live on a planet that just happens to be the right distance away from a star so that water can naturally exist in gas, liquid and solid forms, and all the furry fundamental constants seem ‘fine-tuned’ for us to exist in this universe.
 Humans in particular are also a certain type of animal, evolved with exceptional curiosity and the ability to ask questions about life and death itself, and not just the issues that directly help or serve the immediate survival and reproduction of the species.
 Humans wouldn’t be asking questions such as the birth and death of the universe if humans didn’t evolve with the curiosity to do so.
 Now this doesn’t mean that humans specifically evolved with a goal to ask these philosophical questions, as if this was the grand purpose of the specie’s entire existence and everything was designed for and leading up to these moments – it’s far more likely that it’s a side-effect of having a great instinct to explore and having the ability, time and means to ask and potentially answer these sorts of philosophical questions.

 Curiosity is not exclusive to the human species, but arguably humans express this trait the most within the animal kingdom, on Earth at least.
 This trait has been advantageous in allowing humans to inhabit almost every type of land environment on the planet (and even a station or two in space), to invent and create technologies and build cities and complex cultures.
-The ability to imagine what’s beyond the horizon means that humans can even imagine a multiverse and even more dimensions than four (not that this is easy!)
+The ability to imagine what’s beyond the horizon means that humans can even imagine a multiverse and even more dimensions than four according to string theory (not that this is easy!)

 Many will object to the way many scientists are investing so much of their bright minds, time and public money on seemingly frivolous questions and experiments, especially during a time when austerity is still present in some countries.
 But to ask these types of questions seems to be human nature.
 So philosophical thinking contributes to the natural sciences by guiding what questions we are curious about and want answered in the first place.
 We can ask many different questions but the biggest questions many people, not just scientists, really want answered are ones like how the universe and life came to be, and what will likely become of the universe and life in the very far future.
 Scientists can look to answer many different issues, but many choose to ultimately wish to answer deep philosophical issues where the results might not bring a practical benefit to their own lives, at least in their own lifetimes, but satisfy great intrinsic intellectual benefits.